janm31415/vectorforth/README.md

 ![](images/happy_jumper_step1.png)
 ![](images/happy_jumper_step2.png)
 ![](images/happy_jumper_step3.png)

+You can also [watch the video](https://youtu.be/X5ZvD8SHmVI) on YouTube.

 The other examples in subfolder shaderforth/examples are mainly taken from the website https://forthsalon.appspot.com/.
 The author and link to the original shader are always mentioned in the `4th` script.